Create Table in MySQL Database

 SELECT * FROM students;

-Step 4: Creating a Table with Foreign Key
+Step 4: Create MySQL Tables with a Foreign Key Relationship

 To establish relationships between tables, use foreign keys.
 For example, create a classes table and reference it in the students table: